Best And Worst Q4 2020: Small Cap Value ETFs And Mutual Funds

 Performance of Holdings = Performance of Fund

-Figures 3 and 4 show the rating landscape of all Small Cap Blend ETFs and mutual funds.
+Figures 3 and 4 show the rating landscape of all Small Cap Value ETFs and mutual funds.

 Figure 3: Separating the Best ETFs from the Worst Funds